 Beyond updates, run a security check every quarter.
 This is basic:

 If your Mac is showing symptoms β unexpected crashes, kernel panics, slow performance even after security updates β bring it in.
 We offer a comprehensive R599 assessment covering security, hardware health, and performance optimisation.
 Our diagnostics take 45 minutes and include a detailed written report.
 If we find something, we quote the repair.
-No Fix No Fee applies to all our security and diagnostic work.
+From R599 assessment applies to all our security and diagnostic work.

 If you've experienced liquid damage (coffee is remarkably common in Johannesburg home offices), that compounds security risk β water on the logic board can corrupt stored security keys.
 Our liquid damage repair service includes verification that security settings and FileVault data weren't compromised by the moisture.